Code-Institute-Submissions/ms1-waterstationsireland/README.md

 used to deploy the live site.
 - [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for inspecting various page elements and identifying any layout issues/bugs.
 - [Google Fonts](https://fonts.google.com/specimen/Raleway?query=rale) - selected <span style="font-family:Raleway">Raleway</span> font.
-- [Techsini Mockup Generator](http://techsini.com/multi-mockup/index.php) - used to create the multi-device image found at the top of this README.

 ---